Photo of the 35th Air Police area. Check out the overhead wiring with wires crossing and coming down to

 spots at this outpost which made for a long night.
 Foxhole blastable, not digable.

-the other outpost.
+to the other outpost.
 Three man post.
 One sleep, two awake (oops).
-Primary purpose was observation to
+Primary purpose was observation to locate

 mortars which VC could lob over Nui Dat Hill into Grey Eagle Camp and 101st Airborne Base Camp.